 The Roman poet Sextus Propertius Elegies said: “Always toward absent lovers love’s tide stronger flows.”
 In 1832 a modern version of the phrase was coined by The Pocket Magazine of Classic and Polite Literature.

+This is another one of those common phrases we see in media and literature quite often!
 Referring to jealousy coined by Shakespeare in the Merchant of Venice and late in Othello

 Off the record

 Ironically In 1032, President Franklin Roosevelt was recorded in The daily news saying he was going to talk “off the record”